 Subject: RFQ - Medical Devices and Healthcare Supplies / target market / expected annual volume

-Product scope: SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.
+Product scope: Medical Devices and Healthcare Supplies medical textiles, disposables, clinic furniture; SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.

 Evidence requested: regulatory classification and certificate scope; quality-system and batch record; UDI or lot traceability where applicable; sterility or shelf-life evidence; regulatory classification note; ISO 13485 scope where available.

-Commercial fields: sample cost, MOQ, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.
+Commercial fields: Medical Devices and Healthcare Supplies sample cost, MOQ driver, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.

-Decision rule: quotes without product-specific evidence, production-site clarity and logistics assumptions are held for clarification before price comparison.
+Decision rule: Medical Devices and Healthcare Supplies quotes without regulatory classification and certificate scope and quality-system and batch record, production-site clarity and logistics assumptions are held for clarification before price comparison.

 Specification checklist